Tommo-L/NEO3-Development-Guide/en/RPC/api/sendrawtransaction.md

 ﻿# sendrawtransaction Method

-Broadcasts a transaction over the NEO network.
+Broadcast a transaction over the NEO network.

 ## Parameter Description

-Hex: A hexadecimal string that has been serialized, after the signed transaction in the program.
+Hex: A hexadecimal string that has been serialized after transaction signed in the program.

 ## Example